sudoofus/cifstab/README.md

 > 500 /usr/bin/cifscloak.py

 ### Mount cifs shares at boot time through systemd
-I tested this systemd file under Ubuntu 20.04 and it seems to work ok, tbh I'm old school and find systemd a little bit tricky at times so this might not be the best solution?
+I tested this systemd file under Ubuntu 20.04 and it seems to work ok, tbh I'm old school and find systemd a little bit tricky at times so this might not be the most ideal systemd solution?

 > /etc/systemd/system/cifscloak.service